zeebe-io/zeebe-chaos/chaos-days/blog/2023-12-18-Dynamically-scaling-brokers/index.md

 ## Scaling up should be resilient to broker restarts

-Scaling up is a high-level operation that consists of many steps that need to be carried out by all brokers in the cluster.
-New brokers need to join the replication group of the assigned partitions and then catch up with the leader.
+We start with a cluster of 3 brokers, 6 partitions and replication factor 3.
+If leadership is balanced, each broker should be leader for 2 partitions and follower for 4 partitions.
+Using more partitions than brokers allows us to scale up to more brokers, distributing the partitions such that each broker has less work to do.

+For this experiment, we introduce chaos by letting a random broker restart every 30 seconds.

 ### Expected

-Even when brokers are restarting, the scale operation should eventually succeed with the expected cluster topology as result.
+Even when brokers are restarting, the scale operation should eventually succeed.
+The expected cluster topology after scaling up is 6 brokers, 6 partitions and replication factor 3, leading to 3 partitions for each broker instead of 6.

 ### Actual